lpuettmann/latex-templates/README.md

 My Latex templates for papers and presentations.
+More information [here](http://lpuettmann.github.io/2016/04/23/reasonable-latex-templates/).